ISAIAH

 CHAPTER 51

-1. Those who know righteousness and who have God's law in their heart.
+1. Those who know righteousness and who have God\'s law in their heart will not fear man.

 CHAPTER 52

-1. The people who follow other beliefs will hear of God's salvation.
+1. The mountains of Judea will hear of God\'s salvation.

-4. The people will not know he is the Messiah.
+4. As Israel suffered destruction so will the Messiah for the majority will not know he is the Messiah.

 CHAPTER 53

-1. God will nurture Him and instruct Him in righteousness as He grows up.
+1. God will nurture and protect Him like a tender plant in a time of spiritual oppression of His people (dry ground).
 (See also Isaiah 7:15)

-2. He would not be dressed in splendor or look beautiful.
+2. The Servant would not be dressed in splendor or look beautiful.

 CHAPTER 54